invisible-college/statebus/README.md

 Perhaps we want to customize the HTML of a component when it's loading.

-In ActiveREST, you add a "render_loading()" method to any component that will need a spinner.
-This will automatically get called, instead of render(), if the data it depends upon is still being fetched over the internet.
-When the data loads, it'll re-render with render().
+In ActiveREST, you add a `render_loading()` method to any component that will need a spinner.
+This will automatically get called, instead of `render()`, if the data it depends upon is still being fetched over the internet.
+When the data loads, it'll re-render with `render()`.

-We can one-up the venerable "spinner.gif" with this.
+We can one-up the venerable `spinner.gif` with this.
 We could display proposals as outlines when loading, and fill in the text, images, and details once they load.
 Those details could be presented as "Missing 3d Cutouts" while loading.
 You know, something like this: